LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-We now use this to produce a small table to show how many CIs captured the true population mean, as indicated in the new variable, `capture.mean`:
+We now use this to produce a tiny table to show how many CIs captured the true population mean, as indicated in the new variable, `capture.mean`:
 <br>